autoplot/documentation/javadoc/org/das2/dataset/VectorDataSet.md

-# org.das2.dataset.VectorDataSetInterface definition for datasets comprised of a y value
+# org.das2.dataset.VectorDataSet

- for each x tag such that y(x).
+Interface definition for datasets comprised of a y value for each x tag such that y(x).

 ***
 <a name="getDatum"></a>
 # getDatum